 It costs a non-refundable fee to process the application, so you don’t get a refund if your application is refused.
 For more information on current fees, click here.

-If your employer is a sponsor formally recognised by the Immigration and Naturalisation Service (IND), they will aim to make a decision on your application within two weeks of receipt.
+If your employer is a sponsor formally recognized by the Immigration and Naturalization Service (IND), they will aim to make a decision on your application within two weeks of receipt.

 Once you have your residence permit

 You are allowed to work in the Netherlands as long as the employer has a work permit in your name.

 The permit is valid for the same length of time as your work permit, up to a maximum of 24 weeks.
 It is not extendable but if you wish to stay in the Netherlands, you can apply for a new resident permit before your existing permit expires.

 If you take on seasonal work for another employer during the 24 weeks, the IND must be informed and the new employer must have a work permit for you in your name.

 If you stop your seasonal work, you must inform the IND and apply for a new permit with a change of stay or leave the country.
 Read our guide to Dutch residence permits to find out if you’re eligible to apply for a new permit with a different purpose of stay.